foreverfl/vscode/release-notes/vJanuary.md

 The following improvements enable VS Code to support remote debugging, includes debugging into a Docker container:

-* The `attach` launch configuration now supports an `address` attribute where a remote host can be specified.
+- The `attach` launch configuration now supports an `address` attribute where a remote host can be specified.
 Please note that remote debugging is only supported on recent versions of Node.js (>= 4.x).
-* The `attach` launch configuration now supports a `localRoot` and a `remoteRoot` attribute that can be used to map paths between a local VS Code project and a (remote) Node.js folder.
+- The `attach` launch configuration now supports a `localRoot` and a `remoteRoot` attribute that can be used to map paths between a local VS Code project and a (remote) Node.js folder.
 This works even locally on the same system or across different operating systems.
 Whenever a code path needs to be converted from the remote Node.js to a local VS Code path, the `remoteRoot` path is stripped off the path and replaced by `localRoot`.
 For the reverse conversion, the `localRoot` path is replaced by the `remoteRoot`.

 ### launch.json relative paths not automatically converted to absolute ones

 In order to achieve consistency across our configuration files, we plan for the **February release** to no longer automatically convert certain paths from relative to absolute in `launch.json`.
-We recommend that for the `program`, `cwd`, `outDir`, and `runtimeExecutable` attributes, you prefix your relative paths with the `${workspaceRoot}` variable as soon as possible.
+We recommend that for the `program`, `cwd`, `outDir`, and `runtimeExecutable` attributes, you prefix your relative paths with the `$\{workspaceRoot\}
+` variable as soon as possible.
 To make it easier for you to find the affected paths that need this treatment, we highlight them with a green squiggles for the January release.
 (Please note: since we continue to automatically convert paths for the January release, your launch configurations will continue to work).

 ### "--nolazy" option not automatically added